The aims of the workshop:

 – All estimated activities were realized as planned in the schedule of the workshop.

-– All assumptions and goals were met during the work in clubs on the play as well as preparation of the dances, costumes and decorations.
+– All assumptions and goals were met during the work in clubs.

-– 8 teachers from abroad and 6 teachers from the hosting school cooperated together and with the sculptor Nicola Faller to achieve the final products.
+– 10 teachers from abroad and 11 teachers from the hosting school and 2 teachers from the neighbouring primary schools, with the leadership of the local artists, cooperated together to achieve the final products:

-– 22 students from abroad and 31 students from the hosting school worked together in clubs and between clubs on their final products and by this they developed their cooperative and communicative skills.
+– 30 students from abroad and 36 students from Rozogi worked together in clubs and between clubs on their final products and by this they developed their cooperative and communicative skills.

-– All participating teachers and students developed and broaden their language skills in English and also learnt a few words and sentences in the other schools’ languages, using the five language dictionary, which was created for the project by the teachers engaged in it.
+– All participating teachers and students developed and broaden their language skills in English and also learnt a few words and sentences in the other schools’ languages, using the five language dictionary.

-– All students (including those with different impediments) were motivated to learn foreign and national languages.
+– All students, including those with different impediments and students with disabilities, were motivated to learn from each other as well as foreign and national languages.

 – The students improved their communicative skills by chatting with each other and they made friends with peers from four different countries.

-– All participating students evolved their basic skills by partaking in all planned activities: in drama club – reading and learning the roles, and in the other clubs – listening and reading the instructions and fulfilling their tasks.
+– All participating students evolved their basic skills by partaking in all planned activities fulfilling their tasks.

-– Students and teachers improved their creativity, cooperational skills and responsibility participating in the workshops in art, dance and drama clubs.
-Their creativity, responsibility and cooperational skills were promoted during the presentation day of the workshop products.
+– Students and teachers improved and promoted their creativity, cooperational skills and responsibility participating in the workshops.

 – The representatives of the participating schools shared the customs of their countries with the others.

-– Teachers shared their experiences, good practices, innovations by cooperating together in the clubs and helping each other to prepare the final products.
+– Teachers shared their experiences, innovations by cooperating together in the clubs.

-– The hosting school teachers and staff were very helpful, the kitchen staff cooked lunches and prepared second breakfast for the guests.
+– The hosting school teachers and staff were very helpful, the kitchen staff cooked lunches and prepared second breakfast and snacks for the guests.

-– Both students and teachers admired Croatian people’s reception, treatment and hospitality.
+– Both students and teachers admired Polish people’s reception, treatment and hospitality.

-– Each participating school presented itself and their country by showing a PowerPoint presentation, a dance or sharing their famous cakes, so the other participants got some knowledge of the others’ cultures, customs, cuisine, dances, schools, towns and regions.
+– Each participating school presented itself and their country by showing a Movie Maker and PowerPoint presentation, so the other participants got some knowledge of the others’ cultures, customs, cuisine, dances, schools, towns and regions.

 – A bond has been created between teachers and students participating in the workshop in their own school groups as well as between the schools.

-– A bond was also created by the hosting families with the students from the participating schools, and between the teachers, which was seen at the end of the workshop, when almost all cried saying their goodbyes.
-We will all stay in touch using the social media.
+– A bond was also created by the hosting families with the students from the participating schools, and between the teachers, which was seen at the end of the workshop, when pupils and adults cried saying their goodbyes.
+We will all stay in touch using the social media apps.

-– The engagement and cooperational skills of the teachers and staff of Croatian school were really impressive.
-A good lesson for the teachers from abroad.
+– The engagement, professionalism and co-operational skills of the teachers and staff of Polish school were really impressive.
+A good example for the teachers from abroad.

-– We all had the chance to get to know the organization of the school in Darda and we like it a lot.
-We wish we could transfer some of the solutions to our schools’ real lives.
+– We all had the chance to get to know the organization and equipment of the school in Rozogi and some solutions will be used in the partner schools.